thoughtrealm/bumblebee/STATUS.md

 Currently working on Phase 1.
 See ROAD_MAP.md for details on phase descriptions.

 ## Current General Status
-- Bee is MVP functional.
+- Bumblebee is MVP functional.
 All necessary CLI commands are complete.
 All use cases for encrypt/decrypt paths are complete.
 - All input and output code paths are supported.
 - All input and output encodings are working.
-- "bee read" functionality provided for pipe support and/or replacement on Windows
+- "bumblebee read" functionality provided for pipe support and/or replacement on Windows
 - Tested on Mac, Windows and Linux.

 ## What's left to do